aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 This guide will walk through each step to understand and run the code in the Jupter Notebook.
 By following these instrcutions you should be able execute the code and observe the output.

-Please follow these steps:
+**Steps:**

-1. Open the notebook "source/02_SimilaritySearchSentimentAnalysis/pgvector_with_langchain_auroraml.ipynb" from the Sagemaker Console - notebook instance and follow the below steps.
+1. Open the notebook `/source/02_SimilaritySearchSentimentAnalysis/pgvector_with_langchain_auroraml.ipynb` from the Sagemaker Console - notebook instance and follow the below steps.

 2. Import libraries